scmoreira/Innovarte-React-App/README.md

+Update: Since this project I continue learning React and some of its frameworks.
+Reviewing this code today, I can see now how many errors I made.
+One of them is that I rely on  this.props and this.state for calculating the next state, when they may be updated asynchronously.
+Cart component needs a complete refactor, I will work on it soon.

 # **Innovarte-React-App**

 E-commerce of artworks made with MERN stack.
 I used functional and class components from React, no hooks in this version.

 <img width='700' height='400' src='./image.PNG' alt='screenShot'>